 Next, place your grill on high heat until it reaches 300 degrees Fahrenheit.
 Let it sit at this temperature for at least an hour while still spraying on oil every five minutes or so until no more smoke comes out of your grill.
 Finally, remove your grill from heat and let it cool off before using it for the first time.

-Cooking on a Kamado Grills
+Cooking on a Kamado Grill

 The Kamado grill is a high-end grill that uses a ceramic body to create an effective, long-lasting, and extremely durable cooking machine.
 Ceramic is a porous material that can withstand extremely high temperatures, but it also absorbs heat very well.